 (e) Compensation.
 The CAISO will allocate the Net Imbalance Energy Export optimally to EIM Participating Resource Scheduling Coordinators and will distribute revenues from the EIM Bid Adder to EIM Participating Resources pursuant to that allocation.

 (f) Reporting Requirements.
 The CAISO will report to each EIM Participating Resource Scheduling Coordinator the portion of the FMM Energy Schedule and the portion of RTD Energy Dispatch that is associated with Energy deemed to have been imported to the CAISO Balancing Authority Area or other EIM Entity Balancing Authority Areas in California from all EIM Resources as part of the Real-Time Market results publication from each of its EIM Resources.
+The CAISO will also report to each EIM Participating Resource Scheduling Coordinator any MW quantity limit applied in the CAISO’s FMM and Real-Time Dispatch to an EIM Participating Resource’s EIM Bid Adder.

 * * * * *